filamentgroup/Southstreet/README.md

 - [loadJS](https://github.com/filamentgroup/loadJS): A function for loading JS asynchronously.
 - [cookie](https://github.com/filamentgroup/cookie): Get, set, or forget cookies.
 - [criticalCSS](https://github.com/filamentgroup/criticalcss/): A command-line tool for extracting critical CSS for a page. (we use this with [grunt-criticalCSS](https://github.com/filamentgroup/grunt-criticalcss/))
+- [Grunticon](https://github.com/filamentgroup/grunticon): A grunt-based tool to make it easy to use SVG graphics with fallbacks for older browsers.
 - [AjaxInclude](https://github.com/filamentgroup/Ajax-Include-Pattern/): a plugin that is designed for modular content construction, that runs on jQuery (or our yet-to-be released Shoestring DOM utility)
 - [Picturefill](https://github.com/scottjehl/picturefill/): A responsive images polyfill.